SEO Glossary: Essential Terms You Need to Know

 In SEO, a black hat technique involves any way of trying to improve your ranking that is not aligned with search engines’ guidelines.
 These may include keyword stuffing, link schemes and more.

 A blog can be either a whole website or a section of a website in which articles are published on a regular basis within a certain topic or theme.
 It’s usually a place where individuals or small companies share tips and observations, along with related images and links.
-Creating a blog is a great way to continuously publish content in order to get crawled more frequently by search engines and stay fresh as an SEO daisy.
+Creating a free blog is a great way to continuously publish content in order to get crawled more frequently by search engines and stay fresh as an SEO daisy.

 The rate of visitors that enter your website and choose to leave after viewing only one page, and ‘bounce’ away.
 A high bounce rate will negatively impact your SEO.